 You can pay for plans in Australian dollars on a monthly, quarterly, biannual, annual, or biennial basis, with small savings for more significant commitments.
 The 30-day money-back guarantee might make you feel better about making a big commitment.
 Pay via PayPal, with a credit/debit card, or using a money order.

 You can reach Byron Bay’s support staff by phone, email, or support ticket, with the company preferring you to use its ticket system to resolve your technical issues.
 I prefer live chat, but I duly submitted my test ticket… and received no response.

-For self-support, this provider publishes a blog that hasn’t been updated since early 2016 and a knowledge base link that leads to a “page not found.”
+For self-support, this provider maintains a blog that hasn’t seen updates since early 2016 and a knowledge base link that directs to a “page not found.”